mattdoingwork/inferno-jsonschema-form/README.md

 #### Form data changes

-If you plan on being notified everytime the form data are updated, you can pass an `onChange` handler, which will receive the same args as `onSubmit` any time a value is updated in the form.
+If you plan on being notified everytime the form data are updated, you can pass an `onInput` handler, which will receive the same args as `onSubmit` any time a value is updated in the form.

 #### Form field blur events